gazamcnulty/pp4-plant-based-ireland/README.md

 ## Sources

+* I have tried to be as thorough and comprehensive as possible when listing below sources, in which I either followed along to learn the process or took source code and amended for my own needs.
+These are all the sources I noted during the project development that I learned to either solve an error or understand the basic django functionality.
+In all cases I tried to incorporate or implement with my own code where appropriate.

 * I followed along quite closely with the CI django tutorials and multiple youtube tutorials on django.
 Primarily I used example code in the initial set up of the main post model, its related view and url path, also for post_detail access.
 The bulk of my knowledge comes from these guides and I have tried to follow similar methods when creating my own code https://github.com/Code-Institute-Solutions/Django3blog/tree/master/11_messages